 Good to know Should you wish to linger even longer, the estate is home to a four-star lodge with sweeping vineyard and mountain views.

 Opening times Tuesday – Sunday, 12pm – 2.30pm; Tuesday – Saturday, 6.30pm – 9pm

 Location Kleine Zalze Wine Estate, Die Boord, Strand Road, R44

 8. The Vine Bistro at Glenelly

-Fronted by chef Christophe Dehosse (whose small menu changes regularly), this hidden gem is situated within a state-of-art building at Glenelly Estate and could just be equipped to rival even the biggest rivals in the area.
+Fronted by chef Christophe Dehosse (whose small menu changes regularly), this hidden gem is situated within a state-of-art building at Glenelly Estate and could compete with the biggest rivals in the area.
 It offers a French-inspired dining experience, no doubt reflected in the warm, yet elegant decor, which includes a mix of 19th-century chairs and classic Parisian tables.